mattttt/writings/1yr.md

 ### There are no invitiations and nobody is going to wait for you
 Active projects like Grafana move fast.
 Master changes out from under my feet daily, which is quite different from the world I came from.
 At first, it was unsettling.
 “How this can be in master?
 It’s not done yet.
 It still needs features a and b.
 And c.
 And what about d...
 And e..."

-It's been frustrating at times but it's also reminded me that not all ideas take weeks of ideation and subconscious thought.
-It takes an unreasonably tight deadline and lots of stress, like any great artist will tell you.
+While working on Grafana, I'm often reminded that not all great ideas take weeks/months of ideation and subconscious thought.
+Sometimes it just takes an unreasonably tight deadline and lots of stress (like any great artist will tell you).

-When feature/idea/interface element matters, insert yourself into the issue/feature immediately, and make fast, useful contributions.
+When the feature/idea/interface element matters, insert yourself into the issue/feature immediately, and make fast, useful contributions.
 It wont be perfect, but it doesnt have to be.
+This is software; we make it better every single day.

 ### Contribute in the way you can